Shoutzor/backend/README.md

 3. Run `docker-compose -f docker-compose.testing.yml up mysql redis`
     - This will start the `mysql` and `redis` containers that are required for the backend to work; if you need any other containers to run, just add them to the list after `up`
 4. Open another terminal and navigate to the root of the backend project
 5. Run `composer install` to install all dependencies of the `backend`.
-If you already did this before, you won't need to do this again.
+    - If you already did this before, you can skip this step.
 6. Run `composer install-shoutzor-dev` to install shoutzor
+    - If you want to reinstall shoutzor, you can run `composer fresh-install-shoutzor-dev` instead (WARNING: This will drop ALL TABLES!)
 7. You can now run `php artisan swoole:http start` to start the backend.
 If it gives you a `permission denied` error try running it with `sudo`.

 ## Composer commands: